 The principal accounting policies of the Association are set out in the paragraphs below.
-The Association is incorporated under the Industrial and Provident Societies Act 1965 and is registered with The Financial Conduct Authority.
+The Association is incorporated under the Co-operative and Community Benefit Societies Act 2014 and is registered with The Financial Conduct Authority.
 The accounts have been prepared under the historical cost convention, and in compliance with the Determination of Accounting Requirements April 2012 and the Statement of Recommended Practice (SORP) updated 2010 and applicable Accounting Standards.